lukeconibear/lukeconibear.github.io/cv/luke_conibear_cv.md

 ## Overview

-Generalist engineer working across software engineering, data engineering, applied AI/ML/data science, and atmospheric science to build production systems.
+Generalist engineer specialising in simplifying complex scientific software systems at the intersection of software engineering, AI, cloud infrastructure, and atmospheric science.

 ## Experience